TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/5-controlling-the-flow.rst

 ====================

 The inventory created in the backend should be shown as a list in the frontend now.
-The creation of the HTML code out of the product objects to be shown is done by the *view*.
+The *view* creates the HTML code out of the product objects to be shown.
-Extbase uses the class :php:`\TYPO3\CMS\Fluid\View\TemplateView` of the extension Fluid as default for the view.
+Extbase uses the class :php:`\TYPO3\CMS\Fluid\View\TemplateView` of the Fluid extension as a default for the view.

 The connection between the *model* and the *view* is the *controller*.
 It controls the sequences inside the extension and is responsible for the ``list`` action in our case.
-This includes locating the products which are to be shown, as well as transmission of the selected products to the responsible view.
+This includes locating the products which are to be shown, as well as the transmission of the selected products to the responsible view.

 The class name of the controller must end with ``Controller``.
 Because our controller controls